Skimlinks Test

-Let's explore why wool rugs shed, how long it lasts, why it’s a positive thing, and the simple care habits that will help your rug settle beautifully into your home.
+Let’s unravel wool rug shedding, (why it's actually a positive thing!) and the simple care tips that will help your rug settle beautifully into your home.

 Why Do Wool Rugs Shed?

-Wool is a natural fibre.
 When a rug is hand-loomed or woven, some of the shorter strands don’t fully bind into the pile.
 Once your rug is in use, these loose fibres begin to work their way out.

 Shedding is part of the natural adjustment process, leaving your rug softer, smoother, and more beautiful in the long run.